-Yasmine Sherif is the Director of Education Cannot Wait (ECW), the UN's global fund for education in emergencies and protracted crises.
+Yasmine Sherif is the Executive Director of Education Cannot Wait (ECW), the global fund for education in emergencies and protracted crises.
 A lawyer specialized in International Humanitarian Law and Human Rights Law (LL.M), she has over 30 years of experience with the United Nations and international NGOs.

 Ms. Sherif has served in some of the most crisis-affected areas of the world, including Afghanistan and the Middle East, the Balkans, Cambodia, the Democratic Republic of the Congo and Sudan.
 She has also led teams in New York and Geneva – from where she continues to conduct regular missions to countries affected by armed conflicts, forced displacement, climate-induced disasters and other crises.

 Ms. Sherif began her UN career in Geneva and Afghanistan in 1989, later taking part in a peacekeeping mission in Cambodia which helped uncover undisclosed prisons in the Battambang province.
 She then joined the United Nations High Commissioner for Refugees (UNHCR) in 1994 to facilitate the repatriation process in the Balkans during and following the Bosnian War.
 In 2000, she joined the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) and was responsible for putting together bills for portfolio protection of civilians, humanitarian action and human rights.
 Then, from 2005 to 2015, she worked for the United Nations Development Programme (UNDP) building rule of law programmes in crisis-affected countries and on socio-economic development issues.